brunojppb/sanitisium/README.md

 The binary expects one argument with the path to the PDF file input.
 This pdf file can be anything you want so you can test the program.

-Optionally, you can give an output file path to save it the final result.
+Optionally, you can give an output file path to save the final result.

 Here is how to run it: